 The standard month calendar view displays events of the current month, from the first to the last day of the month.
 If the current date is toward the end of the month, then, your calendar view will show mostly past events.

-To have the view of a month (or more) at a time, while keeping current and future events displayed, use the multi-week view: It displays the designated number of weeks, with the current week always in the first row.
-With the multi-week view, your calendar display stays current automatically.
+To have the view of a month (or more) at a time, while keeping current and future events displayed, use the multi-week view: it displays the designated number of weeks, with the current week always in the first row.

 Calendar link parameters are key=value pairs which you can add to the end of a calendar link, for a customized view.
 You can append ?view=mw# and replace the “#” with the number of weeks desired in the multi-week view.
 Doing so will force the calendar to be displayed in a multi-week view with the number of weeks chosen.